Elena Subirats

 Elena Subirats Simon (30 December 1947 – 28 March 2018) was a Mexican professional tennis player.

 Raised in Mexico City, Subirats was a singles gold medalist for her country at the 1966 Central American and Caribbean Games and 1967 Pan American Games.

-Subirats reached the singles quarter-finals of the 1968 French Open, beating fourth seed Rosie Casals en route.
+Subirats reached the singles quarterfinals of the 1968 French Open, beating fourth seed Rosie Casals en route.

-Between 1968 and 1973 she was a playing member of the Mexico Federation Cup team and featured in 16 rubbers, for seven singles and two doubles wins.
+From 1968 to 1973, she was a member of the Mexico Federation Cup team playing in 16 rubbers with seven singles and two doubles wins.

 Subirats' brother Jaime was also a tennis player.